-Grading Rubric for Written Work:
+Grading Rubric

+A Paper:

-A Paper: Excellent / outstanding / fluent / thought-provoking / original This paper is a superior and carefully organized response to the assigned topic, each paragraph having a controlling idea and excellent supporting detail, the style fluent and the content thought-provoking.
+Excellent / outstanding / fluent / thought-provoking / original

+This paper is a superior and carefully organized response to the assigned topic, each paragraph having a controlling idea and excellent supporting detail, the style fluent and the content thought-provoking.
 There are few if any mechanical errors.
 The presentation shows thought and original insights on the part of the writer, independent of the teacher and/or text.

+B Paper:

-B Paper: Average / clear / well-organized.
+Average / clear / well-organized.